Harsh Vardhan Bahuguna

 Major Harsh Vardhan Bahuguna (1939 - April 18, 1971) was a leading mountaineer of India and a military officer.
 He was an instructor of skiing and mountaineering at the High Altitude Warfare School, Gulmarg and had successfully climbed many mountains.

 Death

 He died as part of the international expedition on Mount Everest on April 18, 1971.
 That was his second attempt to scale Everest.
 He had to abort his first expedition in 1965 just 400 feet short of the summit.

 Fourteen years later, in October 1985 his younger brother, Major Jai Vardhan Bahuguna, also lost his life in a fall during a Mount Everest expedition of the Indian Army, along with four other army officers.
-Neither of the brothers would summit Mount Everest and both died near the same area, each in their second unsuccessful of the Everest.
+Neither of the brothers would summit Mount Everest and both died near the same area, each in their second unsuccessful summit attempt of Everest.

 Awards

 He was posthumously awarded the Padma Shri by Government of India in 1972.